Medicaid Frequently Asked Questions

 Not always.
 For most non-elderly adults and children, eligibility is based on Modified Adjusted Gross Income (MAGI), which is income-only with no asset test.
 For seniors, people with disabilities, and long-term care applicants, states apply both income limits and asset (resource) tests — typically capping countable assets at $2,000 for a single person, though amounts vary by state.

 In non-expansion states, eligibility is much narrower.
 Most working-age adults without children do not qualify, even at very low incomes.
 If you fall in the coverage gap — income too high for Medicaid but too low for Marketplace subsidies — you may have limited options.
-Per KFF research, roughly 1.5 million people remain in this gap as of 2025.
+Per KFF research, roughly 1.2 million people remain in this gap currently.

 Yes, in all 50 states and DC.
 Under the Fostering Connections to Success Act and subsequent ACA provisions, former foster care youth who had Medicaid at age 18 or aged out of foster care are entitled to full Medicaid coverage until age 26, with no income test.
 This applies even if you move to a different state.

 Lawfully present immigrants who meet income and residency requirements may qualify, but most must wait five years from their date of entry before becoming eligible for federally funded Medicaid — known as the five-year bar.
-There are exceptions: pregnant women, children, refugees, and asylees are among those exempt from the waiting period in many states.
+Pregnant women, children, refugees, and asylees are among those exempt from the waiting period in many states.
 Undocumented immigrants are generally not eligible for full Medicaid benefits, though emergency Medicaid pays for emergency care in most states.

 More on eligibility: the coverage gap

-One issue that trips up a lot of people: 10 states have not adopted the ACA Medicaid expansion as of June 2026.
+10 states have not adopted the ACA Medicaid expansion as of mid-2026.
 In those states — which include Texas, Florida, Georgia, and several others — working-age adults without dependent children often earn too much for traditional Medicaid but too little to receive Marketplace premium tax credits (which start at 100% FPL).
-Per KFF, this leaves roughly 1.5 million people in a coverage gap with no affordable options.
+Per KFF, this leaves roughly 1.2 million people in a coverage gap with no affordable options.

 If you live in a non-expansion state, it is still worth applying.
 Pregnant women, parents of dependent children, people with disabilities, and adults over 65 have their own eligibility tracks that may apply even without expansion.